 - Has the supervisor done a hazard assessment of the work zone and communicated it to all workers on-site?

-- Have any required regulations been reviewed to determine the requirements of this work zone, such as the latest edition of the Traffic Management Manual for Work on Roadways, the Occupational Health and Safety Regulation and other WorkSafeBC regulations, and municipal bylaws?
+- Have any required regulations been reviewed to determine the requirements of this work zone, such as the the 2020 Traffic Management Manual for Work on Roadways, the Occupational Health and Safety Regulation and other WorkSafeBC regulations, and municipal bylaws?

 Requirements for a safe work zone

 - If needed, a documented layout for the work zone, which addresses site-specific hazards.

 - The proper temporary traffic control devices, such as cones, barriers, signs, and other devices, in good working condition and placed in position according to the work zone layout.